with the suffering jesus

 "If we are children, we are heirs as well: heirs of God, heirs with Christ, if only we suffer with Him so as to be glorified with Him." —Romans 8:17

 Jesus is with us (Mt 28:20), and we are with Him.
-We are with Him in many ways.
-We are heirs with Him and are glorified with Him "if only we suffer with Him."
+We are heirs with Him and glorified with Him "if only we suffer with Him."
 Everyone wants to be a glorified heir, but are we willing to be a crucified sufferer with Him?
 Do we miraculously even find joy in sharing in His sufferings?
-(Col 1:24; 1 Pt 4:13) Do we consider it a privilege not only to believe in Him but also to suffer with and for Him?
+(Col 1:24; 1 Pt 4:13) Do we consider it a privilege not only to believe in Him but also suffer with and for Him?
 (Phil 1:29) Do we "consider the sufferings of the present to be as nothing compared with the glory to be revealed in us?"
 (Rm 8:18)

 Jesus wants to remove many, but not all, sufferings from our lives.
 Jesus continues to free men and women who have been in the bondage of Satan, shackled (Lk 13:16), drained of strength, and badly stooped for eighteen years (Lk 13:11) or more.
 Jesus' heart is moved with pity for us (Mt 9:36).
 By His wounds, Jesus heals us (1 Pt 2:24).
 However, Jesus does not remove all sufferings.
 He gives us the opportunity to "fill up what is lacking" in His sufferings "for the sake of His body, the church" (Col 1:24).